How is eating dog meat any different from eating cows, chickens, or other animals? Isn't this just a cultural thing?

 Although we always appreciate the offer, we have a well trained and experienced animal rescue team that specializes in the handling methods for dogs from these farms and similar situations, and for this reason we’re unable to accept the generous offers of volunteers to help with the South Korea rescues.

-However, if you live in Montreal, Canada we do have a need for volunteers at the temporary shelter facility.
 Please visit hsicanada.ca/savedogs (English) or hsicanada.ca/chiens (French) to learn more.

 If you are unable to donate at this time, please know how important and appreciated your advocacy is to our organization.
 Please like our page, continue to sign our petitions, and share our posts on social media to participate in our collective effort to achieve change for animals.